gvwilson/thirdbit/src/fiction/darker-web/index.md

 inwardly pleased at having scored a point.
 "Neither are Georgia or Armenia or—"
 He pauses for a millisecond and decides to play it safe.
-"—or any of the Central Asian republics.
+"—any of the Central Asian republics.
 But that leaves us with very few options.
 Our special collection is,
 as you yourself keep pointing out,